Today is the day that all dalpre can look back and know they have a voice! We are no longer slaves!

 When she heard someone whispering, she froze for a moment.
 The sounds didn’t get louder, so she sneaked for a closer look.

 A pair of dalpre, a male and female, were on the walkway above one of the saws.
 A stack of plates rested on the grill next to them, but they were more interested in each other than their food or even the saw.
-When Kanéko saw that their limbs were intertwined as they kissed and touched, a flush grew on her cheeks and she ducked under a conveyor belt.
+When Kanéko saw that their limbs were intertwined and their clothes were pulled open, a flush grew on her cheeks and she ducked under a conveyor belt.
 She heard the rustle of fabric behind her and hurried faster along the lower aisles.
-When she got a better view of the mechanisms and stopped caring about the dalpre behind her.
+When she got a better view of the mechanisms, she stopped caring about the dalpre behind her.

 Kanéko had read about mechanical devices before they found out she didn’t have magic, but it wasn’t until a few years ago that they seemed like a way of proving herself to her father.
 She only knew about most of them from newspapers and magazines.
 No one told her there were such things in her father’s lands.